 What Can Affect the Standard Deduction?

 There are several situations that will affect your ability to use the standard deduction.
-This would include, for example – If you are claimed as a dependent by another tax filer, this limits the amount you can claim on the standard deduction significantly.
-For married filers, if one spouse is using itemized deductions, then the other cannot use the standard deduction.
+For example, this would include that if you are claimed as a dependent by another tax filer, this limits the amount you can claim on the standard deduction significantly.
+In addition, for married filers, if one spouse is using itemized deductions, then the other cannot use the standard deduction.

 How to Claim the Standard Deduction